High order discretization methods for spatial-dependent epidemic models: Numerical experiments

-Table~\ref{time_error_table} shows the convergence rates for various SSP Runge--Kutta methods and the integral solution used in \cref{subsec:InteqralSolution}.
-We start with a reasonable time step $0.429$, which is below the bound \eqref{improvedstepsize} and then successively divide by $2$.
+Equally important is the order of the different time integration methods.
+Table~\ref{first_order_error} shows that the forward Euler method behaves similarly when compared to the first-order integral solution described in \cref{subsec:InteqralSolution}.
+Numerical experiments show that the higher order schemes work as expected, namely that by using enough quadrature nodes and grid points, a reasonably small error can be achieved with the desired accuracy order.
+Table~\ref{higher_order_error} shows the convergence rates for second-, third- and fourth-order SSP Runge--Kutta methods when the Gauss--Legendre quadrature rule \eqref{gaussQ} is used with spline interpolation.
+The numerical solution is computed at time $\tfinal = 50$ using $30$ grid points and $6 \times 12$ quadrature nodes.
+We start with a reasonable time step $4.7$, which is slightly below the minimum of the adaptive bound \eqref{condtheor3} when forward Euler method is used, and then successively divide by $2$.
 For the reference solution we use a time step that is the half of the smallest time step in our computations.
-It is evident that using higher order methods is better than solving the integral equation \eqref{anasol} numerically, and even the forward Euler method produces smaller errors than the scheme \eqref{inteq_num}.
+It is evident that using higher order methods is better than solving the integral equation \eqref{anasol} numerically.
+Moreover the fourth-order SSP Runge--Kutta method (SSPRK104) attends a six times larger time step than lower order methods since it has an SSP coefficient $\sspcoef = 6$.